Finding Support and Resistance Levels: Complete Guide

 Support and Resistance Holding Or Failing

 1. A strong drop in price and a long tail candlestick (pin bar, kangaroo tail) reject the previous resistance now acting as a support level.
-We’d call this minor support since price has not visited prior to this event.
+We’d call this minor support since the price has not been visited before this event.

 2. This is the first peak but highlights a bearish candle that takes out the real body of the bull candlestick.
 This is a move you can trade